 I’m not sure of a time when I didn’t have a camera in my hand.
 I can distinctly remember snagging my parents’ point-and-shoot and getting in trouble when it ran out of memory in the middle of my brother’s guitar concert.
 When I got to middle school, my mom encouraged me to talk with the art teacher, Chris Vivier, who is a very talented photographer.
 He then became my advisor and showed me the ins and outs of the school darkroom.
 By 8th grade I saved up my babysitting money, eventually buying my first DSLR, and it’s been my passion ever since.

 During my time in high school I was fortunate enough to attend a number of workshops at Maine Media in Rockport, ME where I learned a lot about editing using the Adobe Suite.
-I was also introduced to alternative process photography, thanks to Brenton Hamilton, which are a number of antique styles of creating photographs such as tintypes, cyanotypes, and tri-color gum bichromate which date back to the early 19th century.
+I was also introduced to alternative process photography, thanks to Brenton Hamilton, which are a number of antique styles of creating photographs such as tintypes, cyanotypes, and tri-color gum bichromate which date back to the 19th century.

 Today I am a student at Rhode Island School of Design in Providence where I major in photography.
 Over the summer I run my own business where I focus on weddings, family, and senior portrait photography.